• Skip to main content

 6. If you don’t have dried thyme for the crostini, you could use dried basil or oregano.

 7. The shrimp bag said "large, raw shrimp, deveined 26-30."
-For this recipe, I don't think the size matters so much since we're cooking it and then chopping it up.
 If you want more shrimp than I used - you can certainly add a few more shrimp!

 Did you make this recipe?